 Buller District Council is the ultimate parent of the group and controls three entities in the Buller Holdings Group, being Buller Holdings Limited, Westreef Services Limited and Buller Recreation Limited.
-Council also controls Westport Airport Authority and Buller Health Trust.
+Council also controls Buller Health Trust.
+Council owns 50% of Westport Airport Authority through a joint operation agreement with the Ministry of Transport.

-The following transaction were carried out with related parties on an arms length basis:
+The following transactions of the Council were carried out with related parties on an arms length basis:

-2021/2022 Actual \$000 2020/2021 Actual \$000 WESTREEF SERVICES LIMITED Services provided by Council during the year 107 110 Services provided to Council during the year 11,836 10,500 Accounts payable to Council at 30 June 7 7 Accounts receivable from Council at 30 June 1,691 2,300 Asset purchased from Council during the year 0 0 Subventions revenue to Council during the year 1,300 1,358 Subventions payable to Council at 30 June 1,300 1,300 BULLER RECREATION LIMITED Service level fee paid by Council to Buller Recreation 851 851 Grant provided to Buller Recreation during the year 0 0 Services provided to Council during the year 1 1 Services provided by Council during the year 4 3 Accounts payable to Council at 30 June 0 0 Accounts receivable from Council at 30 June 82 82 Loans owed to Council at 30 June 0 0 BULLER HOLDINGS LIMITED Accounts payable to Council at 30 June 59 20 Loans owed to Council at 30 June 1,500 1,500 Subventions revenue to Council during the year 0 0 Subventions payable to Council at 30 June 0 0 Interest Expenses paid to Council 21 32 Total Shares Issued to Council 19,934 19,832 Shares Issued during the year 102 223 Asset purchased from Council during the year 0 0 Assets Purchased by Council during the Year 0 0 WESTPORT AIRPORT AUTHORITY Services provided by Council during the year 244 183 Services provided by Westreef during the year 1 57 Rates, lease and interest charges paid to Council during the year 5 1 Current account balance owed (to) from Council at 30 June (236) (132) Equity contribution made by Council for the year ended 30 June 65 282 Lease Payments made to Westport Harbour during the year 0 0 BULLER HEALTH TRUST No related party transactions other than administration services provided by Council to Buller Health Trust during the year for no consideration.
+2021/2022 Actual \$000 2020/2021 Actual \$000 WESTREEF SERVICES LIMITED Services provided by Council during the year 107 110 Services provided to Council during the year 11,486 10,500 Accounts payable to Council at 30 June 7 7 Accounts receivable from Council at 30 June 1,289 2,300 Asset purchased from Council during the year 0 0 Subventions revenue to Council during the year 1,300 1,358 Subventions payable to Council at 30 June 1,300 1,300 BULLER RECREATION LIMITED Service level fee paid by Council to Buller Recreation 851 851 Grant provided to Buller Recreation during the year 0 0 Services provided to Council during the year 1 1 Services provided by Council during the year 4 3 Accounts payable to Council at 30 June 0 0 Accounts receivable from Council at 30 June 82 82 Loans owed to Council at 30 June 0 0 BULLER HOLDINGS LIMITED Accounts payable to Council at 30 June 59 20 Loans owed to Council at 30 June 1,500 1,500 Subventions revenue to Council during the year 0 0 Subventions payable to Council at 30 June 0 0 Interest Expenses paid to Council 21 32 Total Shares Issued to Council 19,934 19,832 Shares Issued during the year 102 223 Asset purchased from Council during the year 0 0 Assets Purchased by Council during the Year 0 0 WESTPORT AIRPORT AUTHORITY Services provided by Council during the year 244 183 Services provided by Westreef during the year 1 57 Rates, lease and interest charges paid to Council during the year 5 1 Current account balance owed (to) from Council at 30 June (236) (132) Equity contribution made by Council for the year ended 30 June 65 282 Lease Payments made to Westport Harbour during the year 0 0 BULLER HEALTH TRUST No related party transactions other than administration services provided by Council to Buller Health Trust during the year for no consideration.
 0 0